Mid-Market Management Consulting Firm

 Proposal win rate

-Up from 22%, attributed to higher proposal quality and faster response
+Up from 22% — higher quality proposals, faster response

 60%